 The Chief Executive Officer is responsible for the day to day management of the operation of Port Authority in accordance with the general policies and specific directions of the Board.

-- has been a director of the entity for such a period (10 years or greater) that his or her independence may have been compromised.
+- has been a Director of the entity for such a period (10 years or greater) that his or her independence may have been compromised.

-Grant Gilfillan, as both a Director and the Chief Executive Officer, is not considered independent.
+Philip Holliday, as both a Director and the Chief Executive Officer, is not considered independent.
 All other Directors are considered independent.

 Access to information and independent professional advice